• Skip to primary navigation

 Recommendation for serving bars...

 A good bar scoop is a must-have.
-I found a cheap one at a garage sale and used it all the time, until one day it got legs and walked off.
+I found a cheap one at a garage sale and used it all the time until one day it got legs and walked off.
 I am missing it so much and need to get myself a new one because they are the perfect size for scooping and serving bars and so many other things like lasagna, etc.

 And men, if your wife likes to bake and doesn't have a big stand mixer, here's a great idea for her next birthday gift ;).
-I would be lost without my kitchen-aid mixer.
+I would be lost without my KitchenAid mixer.

-Oatmeal chocolate chip bars
+a stack of chewy oatmeal chocolate chip bars

 Amish Chewy Oatmeal Chocolate Chip Bars

-These bars are amazing!
+These oatmeal bars are amazing!
 They are so moist and chewy and full of chocolate chip goodness.
 They are also very easy and quick to make.

-5 from 1 vote
+5 from 2 votes

 Print Recipe Pin Recipe